MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/includeattributes.md

 |address|
 |email|

-### I can use an IncludeAttributes operation when extending an entity
+### Using the IncludeAttributes operation when extending an entity

 If we have an entity that extends another entity, we can use IncludeAttributes to select certain attributes that are inherited from the entity we are extending from.